LisaDuval/Optimization-European-end-of-life-tire-system-management/README.md

 This code is linked to the article : *doi will be put here*

-Code created to optimize a life cycle assessment product system for environmental impacts when several processes can provide the same function.
+Code created to optimize a life cycle assessment product system to minimize environmental impacts when several processes can provide the same function.
 The optimization tool takes the useful files in the folder "source_files", stores temporary useful files in the folder "working_files" and stores results in the folder "results".

 ## Tool

-functions.py : contains all the functions
+functions.py : contains all the functions used in the mqin code

 single_objective_optimization_(SOO).ipynb allows to optimize one product system for one environmental impact